 Source: Prosertec (June 1999)

 Finally, in Brazil, the current demand for natural gas represents less than 4% of the country’s primary energy mix.
 Brazil has, to date, traditionally relied heavily on hydroelectricity, fuel oil, diesel and wood.
-As a result, Brazil’s energy supply has frequently been exposed to the volatility of hydrology and is currently constrained by the environmental impact and long lead times of constructing new hydroelectric plants, the depletion of its wood resources and the emissions generated from burning fuel oil and diesel. challenges toelectricalone notelectricity As a result, gas-fired generation is now widely perceived to be, by far, the most cost effective way to meet Brazil’s rapidly increasing energy needs.
+As a result, Brazil’s energy supply has frequently been exposed to the volatility of hydrology and is currently constrained by the environmental impact and long lead times of constructing new hydroelectric plants, the depletion of its wood resources and the emissions generated from burning fuel oil and diesel.
+In addition, it is generally accepted that given the political and financial challenges to developing new hydroelectric projects, hydroelectric capacity alone will not keep pace with Brazil’s projected electricity demand.
+As a result, gas-fired generation is now widely perceived to be, by far, the most cost effective way to meet Brazil’s rapidly increasing energy needs.

-In addition to the issues of volatility and environmental impact, it is generally accepted that given the political and financial costs of developing new hydroelectric projects, hydro capacity will be unable to keep pace with Brazil’s projected demand for energy.
 Petrobrás currently expects that natural gas will increase its share of Brazil’s final (as opposed to primary) energy matrix from its current level of approximately 4% to 12% by 2005.
-Accordingly, demand is projected to increase from its current level of 11 MMcmd to over 70 MMcmd by 2005, a compounded annual growth rate of approximately 45%.
+Accordingly, demand is projected to increase from its current level of 12.6 MMcmd to over 70 MMcmd by 2005, a compounded annual growth rate of approximately 45%.
 The chart below shows historical consumption data in Brazil from 1982 to 1999 and projection to the year 2005.

 Brazilian Historical and Projected Natural Gas Consumption